Class 11 IT (Information Technology) - 1.Basics Of information Technology (Short Notes)

 -

-Minicomputer: Used by small or medium companies — supports several users.
+Minicomputer: Used for small or medium companies — supports several users.

 -